Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Introduction

 \section{Introduction}

-Linear Program (LP) has been a cornerstone of optimization since the 1950s, with far-reaching applications across diverse fields, including economics (see, e.g., \citet{greene2003econometric}), transportation (see, e.g., \citet{charnes1954stepping}), manufacturing (see, e.g., \citet{bowman1956production,hanssmann1960linear}), computer science (see, e.g., \citet{cormen2022introduction}), and medicine (see, e.g., \citet{wagner2004large}) among many others (see, e.g., \citet{dantzig2002linear}).
-LP algorithms have also been extensively researched in the past several decades.
-Almost all LP algorithms to date are based on either simplex/pivoting methods and/or interior-point methods (IPMs).
+Linear programming has been a cornerstone of optimization since the 1950s, with far-reaching applications across diverse fields, including economics (see, e.g., \citet{greene2003econometric}), transportation (see, e.g., \citet{charnes1954stepping}), manufacturing (see, e.g., \citet{bowman1956production,hanssmann1960linear}), computer science (see, e.g., \citet{cormen2022introduction}), and medicine (see, e.g., \citet{wagner2004large}) among many others (see, e.g., \citet{dantzig2002linear}).
+Linear programming algorithms have also been extensively researched in the past several decades.
+Almost all linear programming algorithms to date are based on either simplex methods or interior-point methods (IPMs).
 These classic methods form the foundation of modern solvers due to their reliability and robustness in providing high-quality solutions.
-However, both of them require repeatedly solving linear equation systems at each iteration using matrix factorizations, whose cost grows superlinearly in the size of the instance (as measured in the dimensions of problem and/or the number of nonzeros in the data).
-Consequently, as problem size increases, these methods become computationally impractical.
+However, both of them require repeatedly solving linear systems at each iteration using matrix factorizations, whose cost usually grows superlinearly in the size of the instance (as measured in the problem dimensions or the number of nonzeros in the data), unless the data sparsity pattern is suitable.
+Consequently, as problem size increases, these methods often become computationally impractical.
 Furthermore, matrix factorizations cannot efficiently leverage modern computational architectures, such as parallel computing on graphics processing units (GPUs).
-For these reasons, suitable first-order methods (FOMs) are emerging as attractive solution algorithms because they are ``matrix-free,'' meaning they require no or perhaps only very few matrix factorizations, while their primary computational cost lies just in computing matrix-vector products when computing gradients and related quantities.
-Hence, FOMs are inherently more suitable for exploiting data sparsity, and for parallel computing using GPUs, and their iteration cost typically scales just linearly in the size of the instance.
+For these reasons, first-order methods (FOMs) are emerging as attractive solution algorithms because they are ``matrix-free,'' meaning they require no or perhaps only very few matrix factorizations, while their primary computational cost lies just in computing matrix-vector products when computing gradients and related quantities.
+As a result, FOMs can often exploit sparse linear algebra and parallel architectures (e.g., GPUs) more readily, and their per-iteration cost typically scales roughly linearly with the number of nonzeros.